EddyVerbruggen/nativescript-particle/README.md

 ```

 ### `login`
-Communication between your app and a device is HTTP (REST) based, so the first step is authenticating yourself with the Particle Cloud.
+Communication between your app and a device is HTTP (REST) based,
+so the first step is authenticating yourself with the Particle Cloud:

 ```typescript
 particle.login(